 I was in the DC area this month and saw a student that I knew from a previous workshop.
 At that time Patricia had recently “pulled a hamstring”.
 Her major symptom was sit bone pain (sit bone = ischial tuberosity) when folding forward.
-Secondary was that it would also hurt when sitting for long periods, especially in the car.
+The secondary symptom was that it also hurt when she sat for long periods, especially in the car.
 I saw her just a couple of weeks ago and she still had the same pain.

 Although not my regular advice, the most common way people are told to deal with sit bone pain in yoga is to bend their knees in their forward bends.
 The idea is that by bending your knees you shorten the hamstrings.
 By shortening the hamstrings you reduce the amount of pull or tension placed on them.
 It sounds good in theory.

-Here’s the problem with this theory.
+Here’s the problem with that theory.
 I refer to the hamstrings as two joint muscles.
-What this means is that changing the position at one of the two joints (hip or knee), changes the end of the muscles that will receive more force from the actual stretching of the muscle.
+What this means is that changing the position at one of the two joints (hip or knee), changes the end of the muscles that will receive more force from actually stretching the muscle.

 When you bend your knees and bend forward, more of the pressure created by the “stretch” to the hamstrings goes into the opposite end.
 In other words, if you bend your knees in a forward bend, you add more force to the sit bone end of the hamstrings.